uphold/uphold-sdk-android/README.md

     }
 });

-// A deposit from a card.
+// A deposit from a credit card.
-TransactionCardDepositRequest transactionCardDepositRequest = new TransactionCardDepositRequest(transactionDenominationRequest, "foobar", "12345");
+TransactionCardDepositRequest transactionCardDepositRequest = new TransactionCardDepositRequest(transactionDenominationRequest, "creditCardId", "1234");

 card.createTransaction(transactionCardDepositRequest).then(new PromiseAction<Transaction>() {
     @Override